moxikavaghela/UssThings/README.md

-# 🎁 UThings: A Customized Gift for My Special Someone
+# 🎁 UssThings: A Customized Gift for My Special Someone

 ## 📌 About UThings

-**UThings** is a heart-to-heart project created using **HTML**, **CSS**, and **JavaScript**.
+**UssThings** is a heart-to-heart project created using **HTML**, **CSS**, and **JavaScript**.
 As a proud tech enthusiast currently diving into JavaScript and the MERN stack, I crafted this special gift for my beloved.
 UThings is a constant reminder of my passion for learning and my commitment to building a bright future together. 🌟

 ## 💖 Purpose of the Project

-UThings isn’t just any simple project; it’s a token of love and dedication!
+UssThings isn’t just any simple project; it’s a token of love and dedication!
 I wanted to whip up something truly unique that reflects my efforts and shows off my tech skills.
 This project symbolizes that my gifts will always be one-of-a-kind and filled with love, representing the thoughtfulness and care I put into creating them. 💕

 ## 🚀 Features